scope3data/methodology/docs/consumer_devices.md

 We combine these using install base to create a synthetic "TV System" that represents the full power draw of the consumer setup.
 The weighted power draw of a typical setup is 87.4 watts.

 From the [Negaoctet database](#Negaoctet), the production emissions from a 45" television (98.6% LCD, 1.4% OLED) are 45 kgCO2e per year over an 8 year useful life.

+Based on the above Urban data, 58.8% of TVs have set top boxes.
+From the Negaoctet data, the production emissions from a set top box are 7.22 kgCO2e per year for a "Modem; use mix, personal and professional use; xDSL, FTTx, 5 years lifespan; RAS"

-We do not have data on the embodied emissions from set top boxes or sound bars so these are omitted from the current analysis.
-Based on 3.9 hours/day of usage, the embodied emissions from a TV are 0.0088 gCO2e/s.
+Based on 3.9 hours/day of usage, the embodied emissions from a TV and set top box are 0.0096 gCO2e/s.

 A detailed study of many TV models can be found at [ecocostsavings.com](https://ecocostsavings.com/tv-wattage/), indicating that the average power draw of a TV in the US is 59W active, 0.5W standby.
 This data is not tied to a scientific study but does indicate that overall power usage may have declined since the Urban study above.